 Ruddy Duck problem

-Even before the reappearance of the White-headed Duck in Morocco, the invasive Ruddy Duck (Oxyura jamaicensis) was already observed at three sites since 1992 (at Merja Bargha and Merja Halloufa and 1993 (at Douyiet).
-The Ruddy Duck has become so regular at these three sites to the point that its observations in there are no longer to be submitted to the Moroccan Rare Birds Committee.
-Fortunately breeding of Ruddy Duck has never been observed with certainty in Morocco.
+Even before the reappearance of the White-headed Duck in Morocco, the invasive Ruddy Duck (Oxyura jamaicensis) was already observed at Merja Bargha and Merja Halloufa since 1992 and at Douyiet since 1993.
+The Ruddy Duck has become so regular at these three sites to the point that its observations there are no longer to be submitted to the Moroccan Rare Birds Committee.
+Fortunately, the breeding of the Ruddy Duck has never been observed with certainty in Morocco.
 Hybrids between Ruddy and White-headed Ducks were also observed.
 Cranswich & Hall (2010) numbered 49 cases of these hybrids in Morocco between 1996 and 2009.
 By comparison, there were only 29 hybrids in Spain during the same period.

 Bergier, P., Franchimont, J. & Thévenot, M. 2003. Évolution récente de la population d’Érismature à tête blanche Oxyura leucocephala au Maroc.
 Alauda 71: 339-346.
 PDF